Verdagraph/.github/profile/README.md

   </p>
 </div>

-VerdanTech is an open source technology project seeking to provide tools that make it easier to collaboratively plan, track, optimize, and automate agro-ecological systems at any scale.
+VerdanTech is an open source project seeking to provide tools that make it easier to collaboratively plan, track, optimize, and automate agro-ecological systems at any scale.

 It is best summarized as a fusion between:

-- **Garden Productivity Engine**: An intricate and interactive model of agriculture which facilitates the data-driven planning of productive spaces and the collaborative coordination of labour at any scale.
+- **Garden Productivity Engine**: An interactive model of agriculture which facilitates the data-driven planning of productive spaces and the collaborative coordination of labour at any scale.
 - **Agro-Ecology Optimization Model**: A model which captures the relationship between agriculture and the broader ecological system, with the goal of producing a healthy abundance and diversity of food with minimal reliance on conditions of resource depletion and ecological destruction.
 - **IoT Automation Suite**: An Internet-of-Things (IoT) platform which serves as an extensible interface for integration with external APIs and a set of embedded devices designed to automate the process of obtaining measurements and executing tasks.